justinhamlett/VICTR-assessment/README.md

 8. Update the `.env` file with the new database and user credentials.

 9. Update the `DB_REPO_TABLE` variable in the `.env` file that will be used to store Github repositories.

+NOTE: Frontend part is not done.
+For the backend example to run.
+Run `php main.php`